-Parks and environment spending will increase by \$30 million (4.1 percent) in FY 2012.
-The majority of spending for parks and the environment is for ongoing preservation and maintenance of various lands, facilities and other structures.
+Parks and environment spending will increase by \$59 million (9 percent) in FY 2013 primarily as a result of the New York Works program that will accelerate the rebuilding of the State's aging infrastructure, including the State park system.
+Spending will include projects for the rehabilitation, preservation and maintenance of state park lands, facilities and other structures.
 Other efforts include projects to protect the State's water and air quality, Brownfield projects, hazardous waste site cleanups, and landfill closures.

-Economic development and government oversight spending is projected to decline by \$224 million (-19.3 percent).
-This is primarily attributable to the phasing down of significant projects, including the GlobalFoundries facility.
-Ongoing projects include continued support of various economic development and regional initiatives including a statewide competitive grant program, specific downstate regional initiatives and upstate city-by-city projects.
+Economic development and government oversight spending is projected to decline by \$476 million (-42 percent).
+This is primarily attributable to the completion of significant projects, including the GlobalFoundries facility.
+Ongoing projects include continued support of various economic development and regional initiatives including Regional Councils.

-Spending for health and social welfare is projected to increase by \$216 million (61.2 percent).
-It reflects revised projections based on recent project activity levels for the \$1.6 billion HEAL NY program enacted in FY 2007.
+Spending for health and social welfare is projected to increase by \$127 million (32 percent).
+It reflects ongoing commitment levels for the \$1.6 billion HEAL NY program enacted in FY 2007.

-Education spending is projected to increase by \$112 million (5.9 percent) in FY 2012.
-This is primarily due to capital investments in the universities and several other infrastructure improvements.
+Education spending overall is projected to increase by \$289 million (16 percent) in FY 2013.
+This is primarily due to continued capital investments in the State's public universities as a result of the SUNY and CUNY capital plans enacted in FY 2009.
+This includes a modest decline in spending for the EXCEL program of \$10 million.

-Spending increases of \$69 million (26.8 percent) for public protection primarily reflect investments in the Division of Homeland Security and Emergency Services State Preparedness Training Center, and the Division of State Police Troop G Headquarters, as well as preservation and improvement projects at correctional facilities, including renovations to the Walsh Regional Medical Unit for long-term care for prisoners.
+Spending increases of \$25 million (8 percent) for public protection primarily reflect continued investments in the Division of Homeland Security and Emergency Services State Preparedness Training Center, and the Division of State Police Troop G Headquarters, as well as preservation and improvement projects at correctional facilities.

-Mental hygiene capital spending will increase by \$266 million (97.4 percent) for continued rehabilitation projects at State and not-for-profit facilities and continued development of community residences.
+Mental hygiene capital spending will increase by \$189 million (52 percent) for continued rehabilitation projects at State and not-for-profit facilities and ongoing development of community residences.

-FINANCING FY 2012 CAPITAL PROJECTS SPENDING
+FINANCING FY 2013 CAPITAL PROJECTS SPENDING

-2011-12 Capital Spending by Financing Source (millions of dollars)
+FY 2013 Capital Spending by Financing Source (thousands of dollars)

-In FY 2012, the State plans to finance 54 percent of capital projects spending with long-term debt and the remaining share with State and Federal cash reserves.
-Total PAYGO support is projected to increase by \$111 million in FY 2012, with State PAYGO increasing by \$291 million and Federal PAYGO support decreasing by \$180 million representing the conclusion of one-time ARRA funding.
-Federal aid is expected to fund 21 percent of the State's FY 2012 capital spending, primarily for transportation.
-Bond-financed spending is projected to increase by \$193 million to support growth.
+In FY 2013, the State plans to finance 54 percent of capital projects spending with long-term debt.
+Federal aid is expected to fund 19 percent of the State's FY 2013 capital spending, primarily for transportation.
+State cash resources will finance the remaining 27 percent of capital spending.
+Year-to-year, total PAYGO support is projected to increase by \$455 million, with State PAYGO increasing by \$428 million and Federal PAYGO support increasing by \$27 million.
+Bond-financed spending is projected to decline by \$106 million.